harel-creator/foraging/README.md

 ucb_score = -avg_reward + exploration_factor * sqrt(log((m_collision_number)) / metrics.times_selected),
 where avg_reward is the avg time of collision in this behavior.
 Its negetive because the goal is to reduce the duraion of collisions.

+At first, the UCB score of every behavior is the <double>::max() to make sure that each will be choosen atleat once.